AnshumanTripathi/anshumantripathi.github.io/content/blog/container-logging.md

 In non-blocking mode, a container first writes its logs to an in-memory [ring buffer](https://embedjournal.com/implementing-circular-buffer-embedded-c/#what-is-a-circular-buffer), where they're stored until the logging driver is available to process them.
 Even if the driver is busy, the container can immediately hand off the application output to the ring buffer and resume executing the application.
 This ensures that a high volume of logging activity won't affect the application's performance running in the container [^2].

-In contrast to the delivery mode, the non-blocking delivery mode does not guarantee that the logging driver will pick up all logs. _If the application emits logs faster than the driver can process, the ring buffer can overflow, leading to missing logs._ The `max-buffer-size` can be used to increase the ring buffer's size to handle the logs' parsing.
+In contrast to the blocking delivery mode, the non-blocking delivery mode does not guarantee that the logging driver will pick up all logs. _If the application emits logs faster than the driver can process, the ring buffer can overflow, leading to missing logs._ The `max-buffer-size` can be used to increase the ring buffer's size to handle the logs' parsing.
 The default value of `max-buffer-size` is 1 megabyte.

 ## Log Rotation